KDE/atcore/doc/contrib.md

 ## General Contribution Workflow
 The Following Is the General work flow for most contrubitions
  - Create changes on your local fork in a new branch
+ - Format your code by building the clang-format target.
- - When your ready to submit your change create a Merge Request on [KDE Invent]
+ - Submit your change create a Merge Request on [KDE Invent]
  - Wait for review
  - Update your commits with any changes, and update your Merge Request after.
  - Mark all your "Issues" resolved in your MR.